 Do you have yellow or brown discoloration?
 What causes teeth stains to form in the first place?
 A variety of factors can lead to the onset of embarrassing discoloration.
-Fortunately, there are ways of removing stains, as well as preventive options for reducing their severity.
-With the right steps, you can maintain a brighter and more attractive smile.
+Fortunately, there are ways of removing stains and preventive options for reducing their severity.
+You can maintain a brighter and more attractive smile with the right steps.

 These stains form on the surface of the teeth.
 A variety of factors can cause stains, such as:

 - Drinks with dark pigments (soda, tea, red wine, coffee)

 - Food with staining agents (such as berries)

 - Sugary foods and drinks

 Typically, professional teeth whitening can easily remove surface stains from the teeth.
 In addition, these are the most common and the easiest to help prevent.

 While extrinsic discoloration forms on the surface of the teeth, intrinsic stains form below the tooth enamel in the dentin.
 Injury to the tooth, fluorosis, or using certain medications such as tetracycline can cause intrinsic stains.
 They are more difficult for teeth whitening to remove, and in some cases, the doctor may suggest masking them with either bonding or porcelain veneers.